SW-e/ADAmantiumForgers/index.md

 ## What is the problem then?
 You may think.
 "Well, Great!, One other great plaform to get great sources of information!".
-I hate to disapoint you but the reallity may be more complex...
+I hate to disapoint you but the reality may be more complex...

  <div w3-include-html="assets/img/news_pol_3pie_overview.html"></div>